Become the engineer who confidently uses data analytics to transform big data into informed, high-impact actions.

 Total tuition for this program is $39,000*.

-*This total does not include textbooks or course software.
-Software required for courses is typically available in educational versions at substantial discounts.
+*This total does not include textbooks or course specific software.
+Software required for courses is typically available by UW-Madison or in educational versions at substantial discounts.

 Students who are U.S. citizens or permanent residents are eligible to receive some level of funding through the Federal Direct loan program.
 These loans are available to qualified graduate students who are taking at least four credits during the fall and spring semesters, and two credits during summer.
 Private loans are also available.
 Learn more about financial aid.